EnterDAO/DAO-Graph/README.md

 ## Development

-There are `npm scripts` for all of the stages of subgraph development.
+There are `yarn scripts` for all the stages of subgraph development.

 1. Building the subgraph (code generation + creating the subgraph): `yarn build`
 2. Deploying the mainnet subgraph on the local graph node: `yarn deploy:local`